 What are aspheric lenses and why might you want to use them?
-Using the same revolutionary technology that has changed the way photographers choose their camera lenses, many prescription glasses feature thinner and lighter lenses than ever.
-They’re called aspheric lenses, and more and more eyeglass wearers are making the switch.
+Using the same revolutionary technology that has changed the way photographers choose their camera lenses, many reading glasses feature thinner and lighter lenses than ever.
+They’re called aspheric lenses, and increasingly more eyeglass wearers are making the switch.
 Let’s dive in to learn more about this lens technology and the benefits of this lens type.

 - Lenses for farsightedness have a convex curve, meaning they are thicker in the center and thinner at the edges.
 The stronger the prescription, the more the middle of the lens bulges outwards creating what is often referred to as the “coke bottle effect.”